liziwl/operating_system_project2/report/project2.md

 Actually, all the critical part of syscall operations are provided by `filesys/filesys.c`.
 At the same time, the document warns us avoiding modifying the `filesys/` directory.
 So the vital aspect is that poping and getting the data in the stack correctly, and be careful not to do I/O simultaneously.

+## Custom test case

+### case 1: open many files

+#### Aim
+This test tests the implementation of the thread can hold a large number of program files.

+#### Design idea
+We open 500 files on a single program.
+If it can survive, it passes the test case.

+### case 2: Implementation of the filesize system call

+#### Aim
+We find that there is no test case for filesize system call, so we create one.

+#### Design idea

+We verify that the byte_cnt by system call is the same as the file actully is.

 ## Design Changes

 ## Reflection